ChadJessup/KafkaHelpers/README.md

 Due to the builder pattern used to instantiate Kafka Clients, there can be difficulties injecting Kafka clients into dependent classes.

-The ```KafkaHelpers.Core.DependencyInjection``` namespace contains client wrapping classes which can be derived from to allow dependency injection using the standard ```Microsoft.Extensions.DependencyInjection``` mechanisms.
+The ```KafkaHelpers.Core.Clients``` namespace contains client wrapping classes which can be derived from, to allow dependency injection using the standard ```Microsoft.Extensions.DependencyInjection``` mechanisms.
 Essentially, typed clients.
 Other DI containers should be allowable as well, but that is left up to the reader.

 ### Usage